Malathi74/VR_project1/README.md

 ## Key Features

 ### Area Specific Lighting
-Each light in the scene is a point light. "point" is a "type" attribute of the element "a-light", a point light radiates in all (6) directions within a specify "radius" attribute.
+Each light in the scene is a point light. "point" is a "type" attribute of the html element "a-light", a point light radiates in all (6) directions within a specify "radius" attribute.
 Each light only covers a specific area in the scene, which gives the user a more realistic feeling.

 Take the dining area light for example;
 ```html